 - Acids and bases both produce ions in water solution.
 Acids release hydrogen ions (H+) whereas Bases release hydroxide ions (OH–).

-- The process of mixing acid or a base in water is an exothermic one.
+- The process of mixing acid or a base in water is an exothermic one that releases some amount of heat.

 Have you wondered what would happen if we mixed an acid with a base?
 Such contrasting materials when mixed together, it must make you curious.
 Actually, when acids and bases are mixed together they both lose their respective properties.
 Acids and Bases neutralize and form salt and water.
 This process is known as Neutralization.